Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-Here you will find that every stream has something called an `itag` — a numeric code that uniquely identifies the encoding preset used internally to transform the original upload into a given representation.
+Here you will find that every stream has something called an `itag` — a numeric code that uniquely identifies the encoding preset used internally by YouTube to transform the original upload into a given representation.
 Regardless of the video, a specific code will always correspond to the same container, maximum resolution, average bitrate, etc. You can use this value to determine the format and overall quality of the stream, but it's largely unnecessary since all that information can be parsed from the other properties anyway.

 However, YouTube streams differ not only in format and quality, but also in the type of content they carry.
 Specifically, you'll notice that most of the playback options, especially the higher-fidelity ones, are actually split into two separate streams: one for audio and one for video.
 This allows the player to switch between streams independently to adjust for varying network conditions, as well as different playback contexts — for example, by requesting only the audio stream if the user is consuming content from YouTube Music.